2

 • Walking in the 'Land of Great Art and Good Living'

-• Hiking from Historic Beaune Through the Village of Burgundy
+• Hiking from Historic Beaune Through the Villages of Burgundy

 • A Walking Itinerary That Reads More Like a Wine List